Martha Black: Honours and awards

-In 1917, she was made a Fellow of the Royal Geographical Society for her series of lectures on the Yukon that she presented in Great Britain.
+In 1917, Black was made a Fellow of the Royal Geographical Society for a series of nearly 400 lectures on the Yukon that she presented in Great Britain.

 In 1946, she was made an Officer of Order of the British Empire for her cultural and social contributions to the Yukon.

-In 1986 a Canadian Coast Guard high-endurance multi-tasked vessel was given the name "Martha L. Black" in her honour.
+In 1986, a Canadian Coast Guard high-endurance multi-tasked vessel was given the name "Martha L. Black" in her honour.
 The vessel sails in the Quebec Region area.

 In 1997, Canada Post issued a $0.45 stamp in her honour.

 Mount Martha Black in Yukon bears her name.

+Black's legacy is also commemorated by a street in Whitehorse, named in her honour.

 Archives

 There is a Martha Black fonds at Library and Archives Canada.
 Records related to Black are also held in Special Collections & Archives at the University of Waterloo as part of the Martha Louise Black fonds.